Hollywood's Trade Bible Just Dropped a Bombshell Exposé On Meghan and Harry's Netflix Era

 What the Denials Confirmed

 Netflix's response — "absolutely inaccurate" — is the corporate denial template that says as little as possible while appearing to say everything.
-It contests the specific quote about the lawyer requirement without addressing the broader atmospheric claims.
+It contests the specific lawyer-requirement quote without addressing the broader atmospheric claims.
 Which is, notably, what you do when the broader atmospheric claims are harder to contest.

 And then Sarandos and Bajaria unfollowed Meghan on Instagram.
 Which is the specific kind of small, visible, deniable signal that Hollywood uses when it wants to communicate something without formally communicating anything.
 He still follows Beyoncé.
 He no longer follows the Duchess of Sussex.
 The algorithm, as the saying goes, noticed.